 - A score passed in the Fundamentals of Engineering (FE) examination

 - Relevant work experience, usually at least 4 years

 After receiving a Bachelor’s Degree, the primary FE examination can be taken.
 The engineers who passed this examination are usually called trained engineers (EITs) or engineer interns (EIS).
 After fulfilling the work experience requirements, EIT and EI can accept the second test, which is known as the policy and practice of engineering (P.E.).

-Several state engineers will have to take continuing education courses to keep their license.
+Several state engineers will have to take continuing education courses to keep their licenses.
 If the requirements of the licensing state meet or exceed their own licensing requirements, most states accept the license of another state.
 Petroleum Engineers Society offers certification.
-To be certified, be a member of the Petroleum Engineer Society, to pass a test, and to meet other qualifications.
+To be certified, be a member of the Petroleum Engineer Society, pass a test, and meet other qualifications.